Issues in Equality

 Understand concepts such as equality, diversity, stereotyping, prejudice and discrimination in relation to social policy

-Become familiar with the protected groups and research on their experiences relating to the diverse areas of social policy e.g. education, health, housing, employment, education policy as well as crime and criminal justice.
+Become familiar with social inequalities relating to education, health, housing, employment, education policy as well as crime and criminal justice.

 Be able to discuss a variety of 'social problems' either through group or individual work - whether it be written or oral communication.